rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

      - Description
    * - offerings
      - Array
-     - An array of offerings in the list.
+     - An array of offerings.
    * - offerings.\ *offering*
      - Array
-     - An info block containing details about the offering.
+     - An info block containing details about a specific offering.
    * - offerings.\ *offering*.\ *id*
      - String
      - The universally unique identifier (UUID) for the offering.
-Example:
-       ``fd2c2294-0498-3791-9df7-1d4ed883a939``.
    * - offerings.\ *offering*.\ *offeringCode*
      - String
      - A business identifier for the offering.
 This identifier remains